Out of Print Suffolk Nature Books

 Size A4 format

-This superb new book is a must for anyone who enjoys the Suffolk countryside and is interested in wild flowers.
+This superb book is a must for anyone who enjoys the Suffolk countryside and is interested in wild flowers.
 Attractively illustrated throughout, with a lively text, useful identification tips, historical notes and anecdotal information on past uses.

 Covers over 2500 species and hybrids of plants and 400 mosses recorded in Suffolk.
 Includes distribution maps and information on the status, habitats and history of each species.